 K-12 and 5-12 Secondary Education

-The following content area majors are offered almost entirely on weekends, weekday evenings, and summer: communication arts/literature, history or economics or psychology or sociology (all for social studies), art.
+Subject matter courses in the following majors are offered on weekday evenings and summer: English, communications (for communication arts), history or economics or psychology (for social studies), art.
 Students seeking 5–12 licensure in social studies must complete a broad-based core of courses in the social studies in addition to a social science major.
-Education courses for these licenses are also taken during weekends, weekday evenings, and summer.
+Education courses for these licenses are also taken during weekday evenings and summer.

 The following content area majors are offered primarily or entirely through the weekday program: biology, chemistry, physics, health, physical education, music, and mathematics.
-Students seeking licensure in any of these areas typically will need to take additional content courses in the weekday schedule.
+Students seeking licensure in any of these areas typically will need to take additional content courses in the weekday schedule and off-campus.
 Students can obtain a 9-12 license in physics, chemistry, or biology and have the option of adding the 5–8 general science to the 9-12 license.
 Students also can obtain the 5–8 general science license without the 9–12 license.
-Education courses for these licenses are taken during weekends and weekday evenings.
+Education courses for these licenses are taken during weekday evenings.